-

 Throughout the sessions, attendees were encouraged to share best practices and brainstorm new ways to strengthen or expand study abroad programming and build a campus community that supports continued internationalization.
 At the event’s closing, they discussed ways to set concrete goals for their respective institutions and projects.

 “One of the greatest strengths of the IDEAS Program is the breadth of institutions we engage across the country,” said World Learning Program Manager Rachel Rice.
 “This training brought together faculty in a variety of disciplines from education to emergency management, professionals from technical colleges and one-person offices, HBCUs and rural-serving institutions.
-The diversity of these experiences allowed for invaluable information sharing, resource pooling, and potential for future collaboration in a range of overseas destinations and industries critical to U.S. national security and economic prosperity.”
+The range of these experiences allowed for invaluable information sharing, resource pooling, and potential for future collaboration in a range of overseas destinations and industries critical to U.S. national security and economic prosperity.”

 In post-symposium feedback, many attendees celebrated the symposium as insightful and inspiring, noting the event’s range of knowledgeable speakers and the opportunities to connect with like-minded international educators and governmental and non-governmental experts in the field.
 97% of post-event survey respondents noted that they had learned new tools and information that they planned to use in their future work as a result of the symposium.